bchadwic/BoardMasters-Question-Of-The-Day/README.md

 2. Clone to local by `git clone https://github.com/bchadwic/BoardMasters-Question-Of-The-Day.git`

 ### GitHub CLI
-1. `gh repo fork --clone bchadwic/BoardMasters-Question-Of-The-Day`
+2. `gh repo fork --clone bchadwic/BoardMasters-Question-Of-The-Day`

 <hr>

+### Local

-4. Locally, go to the solution folder in the repo that matches your language
+3. Go to the solution folder in the local .git repo that matches your language
     - if your language folder isn't there, create a folder with your solutions language as the name in all lowercase

 4. A) If there is already a solution: